THIS DATE IN HISTORY: Oct. 11

 Video: Star defenseman King Clancy did everything in hockey

 1961: Jean Beliveau is named captain of the Montreal Canadiens.
-He succeeds Doug Harvey, who was traded to the New York Rangers on June 13.
+He succeeds Doug Harvey, who's traded to the New York Rangers on June 13.
 Harvey, serving as player-coach, scores a goal in his debut to help the Rangers defeat the Bruins 6-2 at Boston Garden.

 Video: Jean Beliveau's name is on Stanley Cup 17 times

-1975: Guy Lafleur of the Montreal Canadiens becomes the first player in NHL history to have three or more points in each of his team's first three games of a season.
-Lafleur has a goal and two assists in Montreal's 7-2 win against the St. Louis Blues at the Forum.
+1975: Guy Lafleur of the Canadiens becomes the first player in NHL history to have at least three points in each of his team's first three games of a season.
+Lafleur scores a goal and has two assists in Montreal's 7-2 win against the St. Louis Blues at the Forum.

 Video: Six NHL legends immortalized as Canada Post stamps